KaylaPl4yz/KaylaPl4yz/README.md

 ### ✦ . > [ 🎀 ] " IWC/IWEC „ || ::

-🎀 :; Are you a transformers fan?
-75% of the time, I find you guys scary, rude, and agressive as hell.
-If you're one of those people, IWEC or just dont interact with me at all.

 🎀 :; You shippers out there, I can see you.
 If you force ships on people, IWEC to DNI !!

 🎀 : If you're supporting drama of any kind in fandims, IWC or don't bring them up to me as often as you can!!